Kriti-Pandit/multiqr-hackathon/README.md

 -   **Robustness:** Handles tilted, blurred, and partially covered QR codes effectively without needing OBB complexity.
 -   **Production Ready:** Lightweight model (6.2 MB) suitable for deployment on edge devices in pharmacy settings.

-Our visual validation on real medicine pack images confirmed that axis-aligned bounding boxes are sufficient for QR code detection—the unique geometric patterns of QR codes allow our model to achieve excellent localization without the overhead of oriented bounding boxes.

-This strategic choice demonstrates our focus on practical, efficient, and reliable solutions rather than over-engineering for marginal gains.

 ---
 ### 🎯 Bonus Task: QR Decoding & Classification